 What is Email Deliverability?

+Email deliverability is the measure of how successful you are at getting an email into a recipient's primary inbox.
+It is different from "delivery," which simply means the receiving server accepted the file.
+Deliverability focuses on placement—specifically avoiding the spam or junk folder.
 Think of it like a postal service.
 Delivery means the letter reached the apartment building.
-Deliverability means the letter actually landed in the correct tenant’s letterbox rather than being tossed into the bin by the concierge.
+Deliverability means the letter actually landed in the correct tenant's letterbox rather than being tossed into the bin by the concierge.
 Mailbox Providers (MBPs) like Gmail and Outlook trust your content and sender reputation if you have a high rate of figures.
+Delivery Rate is another important number that shows how many emails were successfully received by the recipient's server.
+This helps find technical problems and bad lists early on.

 Key Email Metrics & Deliverability to Track